-Unfortunately, you may have noticed that wet areas, such as in the Pacific Northwest, are more prone to developing fungus issues within older wooden buildings.
+Unfortunately, you may have noticed that wet areas, such as in the Pacific Northwest, are more prone to developing fungus issues within older wood buildings.
 Moisture is the enemy of wood in homes and is usually the culprit when it comes to dry rot.
 Mixed with the warm weather, wood becomes a lush breeding ground for fungus, particularly in areas such as Seattle WA.

-From inside to outside, from front porch to the back deck, all Seattle WA homeowners should make it their project to regularly check their property regularly for dry rot.
-An outbreak must be contained immediately to protect the structure of the home and prevent the further spreading of the fungus.
+From inside to outside, from the front porch to the back deck, all Seattle WA homeowners should make it their project to regularly check their property for dry rot.
+An outbreak of dry rot must be contained immediately to protect the structure of the home and prevent the further spreading of the fungus.
 Catching it early may also mean replacing a board or two rather than doing a major construction job.

 Signs of Dry Rot